soheil2017/DEPT_Customer_Retention_Engine/README.md

 # Vodafone Proactive Retention Engine

-A production-grade AI service that operationalises the Vodafone churn prediction model into a fully automated retention workflow — from predictive insight to personalised, brand-compliant action.
+A production-grade AI service that operationalises the Vodafone churn prediction model into a fully automated retention workflow, from predictive insight to personalised, brand-compliant action.

 **Swagger docs:** `/docs`